Rahib777-7/roblox-scripts/README.md

 # Roblox Hacks
-Roblox hacks for... ermm... "educational" purpose.
+Roblox scripts

-# How to use these hacks
+# How to use these scripts
 Get your Roblox exploit/executor out, its time to hack!

-If you don't have one, I recommend (what I use) Synapse X. Get it at: https://x.synapse.to If you need a free one I recommend JJSploit (make sure you get the new version)
+If you don't have one, I recommend (what I use) Synapse X. Get it at: https://x.synapse.to If you need a free one I recommend JJSploit (make sure you get the new version) https://wearedevs.net/d/JJSploit

 # How to load hacks into Roblox
 Open up your Roblox exploit/executor and make sure the game you want to hack on is open.
 Note that if you are using Owl Hub only some executors can run it.
 Examples: KRNL, Electron, Kyxo, Synapse X, Protosmasher, Script-Ware, Senitel, and more.